 Top 10 Whiskeys

-Having spoken to a lot of whiskey lovers in my time, they all have their definate favourites.
-Whats interesting is that once a whiskey lover finds their favourite, they tend to stop looking, or just keep to that one distillery.
+Having spoken to a lot of whiskey lovers in my time, they all have their definite favorites.
+Whats interesting is that once a whiskey lover finds their favorite, they tend to stop looking, or just keep to that one distillery.

 Whilst Scotland is the Manchester United of Whiskeys, there are now distillers all over the world and so I have selected my top ten whiskeys from an outstanding international list.
 These are all affordable and accessible and hopefully something for everyone.
 First in my top ten whiskeys is;

 This whiskey originates from the Suntory Whiskey company in Japan, which commenced production in 1923.
 Japans climate is very different to Scotland’s and that creates a totally different tasting whiskey.

 The fresh waters in the local area and the huge number of malt and straight grain whiskeys that go into the finished product create a unique taste on the palette.

 The Whiskey is casked in japanese oak and has a subtle amber hew.
 Hibiki whiskey smells of rosemary with subtle hints of sandalwood.
 The taste is sweet and clean with overtones of orange and white chocolate.